-- Differentiate normal and abnormal biochemical parameters by determination of moisture, ash and acidity of food sample. - Determination of water vapor transmission rate and air using Surface Impingement for different materials. - Detection of adulteration in foods. - Able to analyze the safety parameters of food. - 1) Determination of moisture in a given food sample - 2) Determination of ash in a given food sample. - 3) Estimation of acidity of given food sample/beverage - 4) Determination of water vapour transmission rate for different materials. - 5) Detection of adulteration in foods. - 6) Assessment of air using Surface Impingement method.
+- CO 1.
+Differentiate normal and abnormal biochemical parameters by determination of moisture, ash and acidity of food sample. - CO 2.
+Determine water vapor transmission rate and air using Surface Impingement for different materials. - CO 3.
+Detect adulteration in foods. - CO 4.
+Analyze the safety parameters of food. - Determination of moisture in a given food sample Determination of ash in a given food sample. - 3.
+Estimation of acidity of given food sample/beverage - 4.
+Determination of water vapour transmission rate for different materials. - 5.
+Detection of adulteration in foods. - 6.
+Assessment of air using Surface Impingement method.